hirak99/video-summarizer/src/flow/README.md

 Suppose that we are interested in running node 6, for a batch of resources.

-Then an optimal strategy is to run it breadth-first, i.e. run upto a specific node for the entire batch, and then move on to the next node after a hard reset and so on.
+Then an optimal strategy is to run it breadth-first, i.e. run up to a specific node for the entire batch, and then move on to the next node after a hard reset and so on.
 I.e.,
 - For node j in [1, 2, 4, 5, 6]:
   - Hard reset graph
   - For source in BATCH: